soujanyaporia/soujanyaporia.github.io/index.md

 # News
 <div class="notice--success">
   <h4>New Research Grant from Meta</h4>
-  <p>we are thrilled to receive a research grant from FAIR, Meta!
+  <p> We are thrilled to receive a research grant from FAIR, Meta!
 Thank you!
-Meta.</a>
+Meta.
   </p>
 </div>
 <div class="notice--success">
   <h4>NAACL 2024</h4>
   <p>Four papers accepted at NAACL 2024.
-Congratulations to Ambuj, Deepanway, Siqi, Ambuj, Yingting, Navonil, Wei, and all other collaborators!</a>
+Congratulations to Ambuj, Deepanway, Siqi, Ambuj, Yingting, Navonil, Wei, and all other collaborators!
   </p>
 </div>
 <div class="notice--success">